 Controlled breathing, as I have touched on it a number of times, is one way to start Affect Regulation (AR).
-My simple strategies for thinking-about-breathing can become very sophisticated if you want it to.
+My simple strategies for thinking-about-breathing and using Subjective Units of Discomfort (SUDS), to monitor how our body is responding, can become very sophisticated if you want it to.
 Consider, for instance, one such development, including diaphramatic breathing, at:

 www.psychologytools.com and look for relaxed-breathing within their helpful and substantial resources.